cose-wg/draft-ietf-cose-hash-envelope/draft-ietf-cose-hash-envelope.md

 Hash_Envelope = #6.18(Hash_Envelope_as_COSE_Sign1)
 ~~~

-Label `16` (typ) MAY be used to assign a content format or media type to the entire hash envelope.
+- Label `16` (typ) MAY be used to assign a content format or media type to the entire hash envelope.
-Label `TBD_1` (payload hash alg) MUST be present in the protected header and MUST NOT be present in the unprotected header.
+- Label `TBD_1` (payload hash alg) MUST be present in the protected header and MUST NOT be present in the unprotected header.
-Label `TBD_2` (content type of the preimage of the payload) MAY be present in the protected header or unprotected header.
+- Label `TBD_2` (content type of the preimage of the payload) MAY be present in the protected header or unprotected header.
-Label `TBD_3` (payload_location) MAY be added to the protected header and MUST NOT be presented in the unprotected header.
+- Label `TBD_3` (payload_location) MAY be added to the protected header and MUST NOT be presented in the unprotected header.
-Label `3` (content_type) MUST NOT be present in the protected or unprotected headers.
+- Label `3` (content_type) MUST NOT be present in the protected or unprotected headers.

 Label `3` is easily confused with label `TBD_2` payload_preimage_content_type.
-The difference between content_type (3) and payload_preimage_content_type (TBD2) is that content_type is used to identify the content format associated with payload, whereas payload_preimage_content_type is used to identify the content format of the bytes which are hashed to produce the payload.
+The difference between content_type (3) and payload_preimage_content_type (TBD2) is content_type is used to identify the content format associated with payload, whereas payload_preimage_content_type is used to identify the content format of the bytes which are hashed to produce the payload.

 # Envelope EDN